top of page

 2. Dry Heat Sterilization - Uses hot air to sterilize instruments that cannot tolerate moisture.

-4. Radiation Sterilization - Uses gamma rays or UV light for sterilizing disposable or delicate items.
+5. Radiation Sterilization - Uses gamma rays or UV light for disposable or delicate pre-packaged instruments.

-5. Filtration - Removes microorganisms from liquids or gases by passing them through filters.
+6. Filtration - Removes microorganisms from liquids and gases used in surgical environments.

-6. Gas Plasma Sterilization - Uses ionized gas at low temperatures to sterilize heat-sensitive instruments.
+7. Gas Plasma Sterilization - Uses ionized gas at low temperatures, fast and residue-free.

 Comments